 Personally, navigating grief every day of the week is hard.
 However, surviving the holidays takes a special kind of strength.
 The real strength is knowing your heart, being honest with yourself and understanding that your grief is unique to you.
 Keep an open mind.
 With your loved one in your heart you can choose to grow and heal through the season.

-Move over from the dark side and find comfort in knowing your loved one is still with you.
+Move over from the dark side.
+Find comfort in knowing your loved one is still with you.
 He/she will always be a part of you.
 Bake those favorite cookies from the past.
 Trim the tree today with those old ornaments that bring tears and some new ones that bring smiles.
 It’s ok to treasure the past while starting some new traditions surrounded by those who love and support you….. and bring you wine!
 Good Grief, always remember as you move into the future you are never alone.
 Cheers to hope and a more joyful tomorrow.